The Sports Docs Podcast

 Latest Episodes

-We get lots of questions from our patients and our listeners each week.
-And they’re great questions, so rather than responding individually we thought we’d do these mini episodes where highlight some of the best questions and our responses, with some literature to back it up.
+We get lots of questions from our patients and our listeners each week - and they’re great questions, so rather than responding individually we thought we’d do these mini episodes.
+Today we will be tackling: